-- All students must have a working Allegany College e-mail account that is checked and cleaned out regularly.
+- 1. All students must have a working Allegany College e-mail account that is checked and cleaned out regularly.
 It is the responsibility of the student to check their e-mail regularly for important updates.
 E-mails other than your Allegany account will not be used because of security reasons. - 2.
 All students must have Internet access to be able to have access to coursework and tests.
 This can be through a home computer, or on-campus computer lab.
 Computer are located in AH230, in the library, and in various buildings throughout campus.

-- No food or drink is allowed in the lab area or near the computers for safety reasons.
+- 3. No food or drink is allowed in the lab area or near any electronical equipment for safety reasons.
 Each faculty member has the right to prohibit food and/or drink if they choose to do so. - 4.
-Be sure the computer and monitor are turned off when you are finished. - 5.
+Be sure to turn off all computers and plug them in the computer cart when you are finished. - 5.
 Unauthorized use of computers is prohibited.
 Computers are for class and homework only.
 Accessing illegitimate and unethical websites is prohibited and subject to unprofessional behavior policies.
 Videos and music videos are not permitted unless prior authorization is approved.
-Keep the noise level down.
-Noise filters over to the neighboring classrooms and is disruptive to other lecture, examination, and meeting times. - 6.
+Be mindful to keep the noise level to a minimum.
+Noise filters over to the neighboring classrooms and can be disruptive to other lecture, examination, and meeting times. - 6.
 No software is to leave the computer lab.